๐Ÿ’ฐ My Japan Trip Cost: Budget Breakdown (2025)

 Total$2,829100%$145

-A round-trip flight between the US and Japan that costs under $700 is considered cheap; international flights typically cost over $900.
+A round-trip flight between the US and Singapore costing under $800 is considered cheap, as international flights typically cost between $850 and $1,500.

 AccommodationTotal CostCost per Night